When isometry and equivalence for skew constacyclic codes coincide: Compliance with ethical standards

 This paper was written during the second author's stay as a Simons Professor in Residence at the University of Ottawa.
-She gratefully acknowledges the support of CRM and the Simons Foundation.
+She gratefully acknowledges the support of CRM and the Simons Foundation, and thanks the Department of Mathematics and Statistics for its hospitality and its congenial and inspiring atmosphere.